 - Understand scoring

-- Practise taking the test under timed or untimed conditions
+- Practice taking the test under timed or untimed conditions

 4. Practice book for the paper-based GRE exam

 This is the second edition of the ETS practice book that offers a simulated test-taking experience of the paper-delivered exam.
 It includes one full-length paper-delivered test, test-taking strategies, sample Verbal Reasoning and Quantitative Reasoning questions with explanations, sample Analytical Writing topics, scored Analytical Writing responses, plus reader commentaries and information on how the test is scored.

 ETS has made available the entire pool of tasks from which the essay prompt will be chosen.
 This means that you can find the topic that you will see in your GRE exam.